haarts/bitcoin_bip32/README.md

   bip32: ^0.1.0
 ```

+## Licence overview

+All files in this repository fall under the license specified in
+[COPYING](COPYING).
+The project is licensed as [AGPL with a lesser
+clause](https://www.gnu.org/licenses/agpl-3.0.en.html).
+It may be used within a
+proprietary project, but the core library and any changes to it must be
+published online.
+Source code for this library must always remain free for
+everybody to access.

 ## Thanks

 Without the guiding code of [go-bip32] and [money-tree] projects this library would have been a significantly bigger struggle.